Mental Health

 • Restricted or disordered eating (including ARFID)

-• Emotional dysregulation and anger management
+• Emotional dysregulation and anger

 • Communication and assertiveness skills

-• Trauma recovery
+• Trauma and its impact

 • Relationship difficulties